MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/pools-queues.md

     * **macOS High Sierra**: Enables you to build and release on High Sierra macOS without having to configure a self-hosted macOS agent.
 This option affects where your data is stored.
 [Learn more](https://www.microsoft.com/trustcenter/privacy/vsts-location)

     * **Windows 2019 with VS2019**: These machines have Visual Studio 2019 installed on Windows Server 2019 operating system.
-For a complete list of software installed on these machines, see [Microsoft-hosted agents](hosted.md).
+For a complete list of software installed on these machines, see [Microsoft-hosted agents](hosted.md#use-a-microsoft-hosted-agent).

     * **VS2017**: These machines have Visual Studio 2017 installed on Windows Server 2016 operating system.
-For a complete list of software installed on these machines, see [Microsoft-hosted agents](hosted.md).
+For a complete list of software installed on these machines, see [Microsoft-hosted agents](hosted.md#use-a-microsoft-hosted-agent).

     * **Hosted**: These machines have older versions of Visual Studio installed on Windows Server 2012 R2 operating system.
-For a complete list of software installed on Microsoft-hosted agents, see [Microsoft-hosted agents](hosted.md).
+For a complete list of software installed on Microsoft-hosted agents, see [Microsoft-hosted agents](hosted.md#use-a-microsoft-hosted-agent).
     * **Windows Container**: Enables you to run jobs inside [Windows containers](/virtualization/windowscontainers/about/).
-Unless you're building using containers, Windows builds should run in the **Hosted Windows 2019**, **Hosted VS2017** or **Hosted** pools.
+Unless you're building using containers, Windows builds should run using the **Hosted Windows 2019**, **Hosted VS2017** or **Hosted** images.

 By default, all contributors in a project are members of the **User** role on hosted pools.
 This allows every contributor in a project to author and run pipelines using Microsoft-hosted pools.